floresjdfr/Paredifa/README.md

 * REACT_APP_AUTH0_DOMAIN
 * REACT_APP_AUTH0_CLIENT_ID

-The above environment variables are required to let <a src="https://auth0.com/">Auth0</a> authentication work.
+The above environment variables are required to let [Auth0](https://auth0.com/) authentication work.
 You can visit their website to get more information.

 ### /server/.env :
 * MONGODB_URI: Allows automatons to be persistent using MongoDB